TTAB Proceedings

 Step 4 – Testimony Period

+For rare cases that go beyond the discovery period, the next stage is a testimony period.
 Similar to a live civil trial, parties will take turns submitting testimony.
 However, the TTAB does not sit for a live trial, and instead, testimony is given by each party during alternating testimony periods.
 First, the party opposing the trademark will submit pretrial disclosures, witness testimony, documents, and other supporting evidence during its 30-day testimony period.
 Then, the applicant has a 30-day testimony period to submit evidence in its defense.
 Finally the opposer has a final 15-day period to rebut.

 Step 5 – Trial Briefs